9. Archived data

 If there was a theft or fire, archived data might be lost.
 There might not be another copy.

-They have drilled exploratory holes in the oceans, deserts and even in the Arctic wastes in their hunt for oil.
-So much geological data is collected which is not immediately needed, that it is cheaper and more practical to archive it rather than store it online.
+They have drilled exploratory holes in the deep oceans, deserts and even in the Arctic wastes in their hunt for oil.
+A huge amount of geological data is collected but may not be immediately relevant and so it is archived ready for the day when it will be used once again.

 The births and deaths of people used to be kept as a record in a register in the local church.